IoTCrawler/PEP-Proxy/README.md

 - Params to the target's endpoint.

+    - APIVersion: Broker API sopported.
+Admitted values: "NGSIv1","NGSIv2","NGSILDv1"
+    - target_protocol: Broker protocol.
+Admitted values: "http","https"
-    - target_host: Context Broker host.
+    - target_host: Broker host.
-    - target_port: Context Broker port.
+    - target_port: Broker port.
-    - allApiHeaders: Define the admittable headers to send to target API.
+    - allApiHeaders: Define the admitted headers to send to target API.
 If a header of the request receives by PEP-Proxy is not included in this param, the final API request will not consider it.
 This param store all the headers of each API supported by PEP-Proxy.
 It's necessary to define an element for each API supported. **IMPORTANT:** It's necessary to use lower case.
     - chunk_size: To read the response received after the API request.
 Default 1024

 - Params to cipher attributes.